evgeniycheban/spring-data-reindexer/README.md

 }
 ```

-The `ItemRepository` can be injected to other spring-managed beans using `@Autowired` or
+The `ItemRepository` can be injected into spring-managed beans using `@Autowired` or
-any other Spring Framework's approach.
+another Spring Framework approach.

 ```java
 @Autowired